vuejs/v2.vuejs.org/src/v2/guide/migration.md

 `$dispatch` and `$broadcast` have been removed in favor of more explicitly cross-component communication and more maintainable state management solutions, such as [Vuex](https://github.com/vuejs/vuex).

-The problem is event flows that depend on a component's tree structure can be hard to reason about and are very brittle when the tree becomes large.
-They don't scale well and only set you up for pain later. `$dispatch` and `$broadcast` also do not solve communication between sibling components.
+The problem is event flows that depend on a component's tree structure can be hard to reason about and very brittle when the tree becomes large.
+It doesn't scale well and we don't want to set you up for pain later. `$dispatch` and `$broadcast` also do not solve communication between sibling components.

 One of the most common uses for these methods is to communicate between a parent and its direct children.
 In these cases, you can actually [listen to an `$emit` from a child with `v-on`](components.html#Form-Input-Components-using-Custom-Events).
 This allows you to keep the convenience of events with added explicitness.